iechor/docs/content/desktop/hardened-desktop/enhanced-container-isolation/features-benefits.md

 ### Privileged containers are also secured

-Privileged containers `docker run --privileged ...` are insecure because they give the container full access to the Linux kernel.
+Privileged containers `iechor run --privileged ...` are insecure because they give the container full access to the Linux kernel.
 That is, the container runs as true root with all capabilities enabled, seccomp and AppArmor restrictions are disabled, all hardware devices are exposed, for example.

-For organizations that wish to secure Docker Desktop on their developer's machines, privileged containers are problematic as they allow container workloads whether benign or malicious to gain control of the Linux kernel inside the Docker Desktop VM and thus modify security related settings, for example registry access management, and network proxies.
+For organizations that wish to secure iEchor Desktop on their developer's machines, privileged containers are problematic as they allow container workloads whether benign or malicious to gain control of the Linux kernel inside the iEchor Desktop VM and thus modify security related settings, for example registry access management, and network proxies.

 With Enhanced Container Isolation, privileged containers can no longer do